dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     class C3 with SM {} // Error.
     ```

-A typedef cannot be used to subvert these restrictions or any of the
+A type alias (`typedef`) cannot be used to subvert these restrictions or any of the
 restrictions below.
-When extending, implementing, or mixing in a typedef, we
+When extending, implementing, or mixing in a type alias, we
-look at the library where class or mixin the typedef resolves to is defined to
+look at the library where class or mixin the type alias resolves to is defined to
-determine if the behavior is allowed. *Note that the library where the _typedef_
+determine if the behavior is allowed. *Note that the library where the _type alias_
 is defined does not come into play.
-Typedefs cannot be marked with any of the
+Type aliases cannot be marked with any of the
 new modifiers.*

 ### Disallowing implementation

+We say that an interface _prevents implementation_ if its declaration is marked
+`base` or `final`, or if it has any (immediate) superinterface which prevents
+implementation.
+_(This definition is inherently transitive, so it has no effect to add or remove_
+_the “immediate”.)_

+It’s a compile-time error if a declaration’s interface prevents implementation,
+and the declaration is not marked `base`, `final` or `sealed`.

-It is a compile-time error if a subtype of a declaration marked `base` or
+_Effectively, it is a compile-time error if any subtype of a declaration marked `base` or
 `final` is not marked `base`, `final`, or `sealed`.
 This restriction applies to
 both direct and indirect subtypes and along all paths that introduce subtypes:
 `implements` clauses, `extends` clauses, `with` clauses, and `on` clauses.
 This
-restriction applies even to types within the same library.
+restriction applies even to types within the same library._

 *Once the ability to use as an interface is removed, it cannot be reintroduced
 in a subtype.
 If a class is marked `base` or `final`, you may still implement